Gayan454/DicksonUI/README.md

 ## alternatives?

 -[RemI](https://github.com/dddomodossola/remi), which has exactly the same idea (build a GUI in Python, run it in a browser).
 Definitely worth a look.It is little heavy and use websockets.
-So it cannot run on older browsers. we used both websockets and long polling
+So it cannot run on older browsers. we used both websockets and long polling.

 -[tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter)  (standard library)

 Advantages: it's well-known.
 Lots of people have written tutorials and documentation for it.